 - onion powder (to taste)

-- 2 tbsp extra virgin olive oil (plus 2 tsp (reserved))
+- 2 tablespoon extra virgin olive oil (plus 2 teaspoon (reserved))

 - pack Hawaiian dinner rolls or slider buns (I used hawaiian slider buns)